eugenius1/eugenius1.github.io/_posts/2021-05-15-my-investing-journey-1-the-awakening.md

 **News**:
-It's a good idea to avoid daily financial news and trends while investing, in fact a lot of it can be considered noise to a long-term investor.
+It's a good idea to avoid daily financial news and trends while investing, a lot of it can be considered noise to a long-term investor.
-The media is in the business of publishing news that sells, i.e. news that stir emotions.
+The media is in the business of publishing news that sells, i.e. news that stirs emotions.
 Some even suggest **going against the news**, for example, if the news says that the markets are crashing and hope is lost, then that is a great time to be buying, think a Black Friday sale.